Kodari & Zhangmu Border Crossing

 The Kodari-Zhangmu Crossing: The Friendship Bridge

-The Kodari-Zhangmu crossing was, for half a century, the premier overland route to Tibet.
-It is the terminus of the Araniko Highway, the first modern road connecting Kathmandu to the Chinese border, which was built with Chinese assistance in the 1960s.
-The border itself is the “Sino-Nepal Friendship Bridge,” a simple structure spanning the Bhote Koshi river as it roars through a deep, subtropical gorge.
-On the Nepali side is the small village of Kodari.
-On the Chinese side, the town of Zhangmu clung precariously to the steep canyon walls, a chaotic, bustling boomtown that served as the entry point to the high Tibetan plateau.
-For thousands of travelers, crossing the Friendship Bridge and ascending the winding road from the lush green gorge of Zhangmu to the arid, high-altitude plains of Tibet was one of the most dramatic and unforgettable journeys in the world.
-It was a physical and cultural passage of immense significance.
+The Kodari-Zhangmu crossing served for half a century as the premier overland route to Tibet.
+It marks the terminus of the Araniko Highway, the first modern road linking Kathmandu to the Chinese border, constructed with Chinese assistance in the 1960s.
+The border itself is the “Sino-Nepal Friendship Bridge,” a sturdy structure spanning the Bhote Koshi river as it surges through a deep, subtropical gorge.
+On the Nepali side lies the small village of Kodari.
+On the Chinese side, the town of Zhangmu rises along the steep canyon walls, a vibrant hub that acts as the entry point to the high Tibetan plateau.
+For thousands of travelers, crossing the Friendship Bridge and climbing the winding road from the lush green gorge of Zhangmu to the arid, high-altitude plains of Tibet remains one of the most dramatic and unforgettable journeys in the world.
+It is a physical and cultural passage of immense significance, now accessible again after years of anticipation.

 A History of an Ancient Route and a Modern Highway

 The route through the Kodari gorge has been a traditional trade path between Nepal and Tibet for centuries.
 It was a key channel for the exchange of salt from Tibet for grain from Nepal.
 The construction of the Araniko Highway in the 1960s transformed this ancient footpath into a major strategic and economic artery.
 It was a project of immense geopolitical importance, providing China with its first all-weather road access to a friendly southern neighbor and giving Nepal a vital link for trade.
 The crossing boomed.
 Zhangmu grew from a tiny village into a sprawling town of hotels, restaurants, and shops, all catering to the flow of tourists, pilgrims, and traders.
 It became the primary gateway for overland tours to Lhasa and Mount Everest.
 The Friendship Bridge was more than just a name; it was a symbol of the close and pragmatic relationship between Nepal and China.
-This all came to a catastrophic end in April 2015.
+This era paused in April 2015 due to catastrophe, but reconstruction has brought it back to life.

 The massive earthquake that struck Nepal in 2015 had a devastating impact on the Kodari-Zhangmu border region.
 The steep, unstable geology of the gorge could not withstand the seismic shock.
 The earthquake triggered enormous landslides that completely wiped out sections of the Araniko Highway on the Nepali side and, critically, destroyed much of the town of Zhangmu on the Chinese side.
-The town was deemed geologically unsafe and was permanently evacuated by the Chinese authorities.
-The border was sealed indefinitely.
-The closure was a massive blow to the economies of both regions and completely altered the landscape of overland travel.
-The once-bustling town of Zhangmu is now a ghost town, and the Friendship Bridge stands as a silent monument to a bygone era of travel.
-The Chinese government subsequently developed the Rasuwagadhi-Gyirong crossing to the west as the new, and now only, international gateway.
+The town was deemed geologically unsafe and was evacuated by Chinese authorities, leading to an indefinite border closure.
+This was a massive blow to the economies of both regions and completely altered the landscape of overland travel.
+In the interim, the Chinese government developed the Rasuwagadhi-Gyirong crossing to the west as the primary international gateway.
+However, extensive rebuilding efforts, including road reinforcements and town reconstruction, culminated in the border’s reopening to travelers in March 2025.
+Zhangmu has been revitalized with improved infrastructure, safer building standards, and enhanced facilities for trade and tourism, signaling a new chapter for this historic route.

 See other crossings between Nepal and China